DragonWrangler1/fireworks_reimagined/README.md

 #1
 Manually get each color out of the image from gimp.
 #2
-Run _image.py_ giving it the image name and output file.
+Run _image_table.py_ giving it the image name and output file.
 This will almost completely automate the process, and you shouldn't need to swap the Y vector of the image.
 You merely have to open the output file.
 Copy the subtables, and insert them into your main lua table.

 with **color_grid** You can make just about any image into fireworks as long as it's small enough (I recommend not getting bigger than 32x32, the bigger the image, the less precise the fireworks are.) and as long as you have the image.